 We also use original textbooks published by the Japan Foundation: Marugoto: Japanese Language and Culture.
 It is a set of books and.
 We currently use Marugoto for "Everyday Japanese" courses.

 Depending on the course goal, some courses offer more conversational practice.
 Please read the course description and objectives to determine which course you should choose.
 We will offer regular meeting times for free conversation practice with native speakers of Japanese in the near future.

 Although there is no guarantee that you will pass the JLPT, every course can be useful and will contribute towards your understanding and knowledge of the Japanese language.

-The maximum number of students per class ranges from 10 - 16 people, depending on course activities.
+The maximum number of students per class is 10.
 All courses are open to individuals 18 years or older.

 Cancellation and refund requests must be received via E-mail (email@example.com) by the cancellation deadline for a full refund.
 You may change your course level (if space is available) before the cancellation deadline, but no changes are allowed after the deadline.

 Once a class is full, applicants will be placed on a waiting list and will be notified when space become available.
 If a space does not become available after the cancellation deadline, we will refund 100% of your payment.